 Navigating to the official Windows 10 download page with the intent of downloading the latest ISO file generally requires you to download the Media Creation Tool first.
-This capable tool allows you to create USB Flash drives, CD-ROMs, and DVDs containing the files necessary to install or reinstall Windows 10.
+This capable tool allows you to create USB Flash drives, CD-ROMs and DVDs containing the files necessary to install or reinstall Windows 10.
 There is also an option to create a single ISO file on your hard drive or cloud storage device.

-Microsoft insists that you download the Media Creation Tool before downloading the ISO file when you access the Windows 10 download webpage using a PC running the Windows OS.
+Microsoft insists you download the Media Creation Tool before downloading the ISO file when you access the Windows 10 download webpage using a PC running the Windows OS.
 However, some users may wish to skip a step and download the Windows 10 ISO file directly to their chosen device without taking the intermediary step involving the Media Creation Tool.
-There is a way to do this, but it requires a bit of trickery and deception.
+There is a way to do this, but it requires a bit of deception.

 How to download Windows ISO files without using the Media Creation Tool

 Obviously, the first step in this process is to navigate to the Microsoft Windows 10 download page.
-As you can see in Figure A, this page allows you to update your installed version of Windows 10 or to download the Media Creation Tool, which will allow you to then create a Windows 10 ISO file.
+This page allows you to update your installed version of Windows 10 or download the Media Creation Tool, which will allow you to then create a Windows 10 ISO file (Figure A).

-In the farthest right corner of the Developer Tools menu is an ellipsis extending the menu choices.
-Click the ellipsis and then select “More tools” from that context menu to reveal a whole host of more tools, as shown in Figure C.
+2. In the farthest right corner of the Developer Tools menu, click the ellipsis.
+Then, select More tools from that context menu to reveal a host of tools (Figure C).

-From that list of more tools, we want to select “Network conditions,” which will reveal a much quieter page of settings, as shown in Figure D.
+3. From that list of more tools, select Network conditions, which will reveal a much quieter page of settings (Figure D).

 As you can see, we now have a new dropdown menu that will allow you to download a Windows 10 ISO file directly.
-This new option is available because, as far as the webpage is concerned, we are accessing the site with a PC running Chrome OS.
+This new option is available because, as far as the webpage is concerned, you are accessing the site with a PC running Chrome OS.

-Click the Exit button (X) on the Developer Tools flyout page to return to normal web browsing.
+6. Click the Exit button (X) on the Developer Tools flyout page to return to normal web browsing.

-Note, as of this writing, you can directly download the Windows 11 ISO from the Microsoft webpage without pretending to use a different OS.
+Note that, as of this writing, you can directly download the Windows 11 ISO from the Microsoft webpage without pretending to use a different OS.